pulumi/docs/content/blog/vscode-devcontainers/index.md

     - Docker
 ---

-One of the major advantages of using containers for development is reducing the need to install software and all of the associated dependencies.
-Developers can start writing code without configuring a development environment that emulated production.
+One of the major advantages of using containers for development is reducing the need to install software and associated dependencies.
+Developers can start writing code without configuring a development environment that emulates production.
 The Visual Studio Code Remote - Containers extension lets you develop inside a container.
-If you want to use Pulumi’s infrastructure as code engine without having to install the Pulumi CLI, this blog post is for you!
+If you want to use Pulumi’s infrastructure as code engine without installing the Pulumi CLI, this blog post is for you!

 <!--more-->

 ## Pre-requisites

-To set up your development environment you’ll need Visual Studio Code, [Docker Desktop](https://www.docker.com/products/docker-desktop), and the [Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+To set up your development environment, you’ll need Visual Studio Code, [Docker Desktop](https://www.docker.com/products/docker-desktop), and the [Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

 1. Check to see if Docker is running: